Bone Marrow Stem Cell Therapy

 What Is Bone Marrow?

-Bone marrow is a soft, sponge-like tissue in the center of some of the bones in the body, such as the hips and thighs.
-Bone marrow is where blood cells are made and contains two types of stem cells:
+Bone marrow is a soft, sponge-like tissue found inside certain bones, including the hips and thighs.
+It is where blood cells are created and contains two important types of stem cells:

 - Blood stem cells